SivaRamana-H-V/NM_Phase1/README.md

 ## Data Preprocessing

 The data preprocessing steps include handling missing values, label encoding categorical features, and scaling the data for model training.
+Data process is done by `ADS_Phase_3`

 ## Analysis Techniques